vtotient/Assembly-Fun/README.md

 Implements blocked matrix multiplication.
 More optimal than simple matrix multiplication.
 An example of when writing Assembly is more advantageous than writing C.

+### seven_segment.asm
+Not written for the DE1-SoC rather an AT89 microprocessor.
+This code drives a seven segment display using an interupt service routine.

-To see more assembly check out https://github.com/vtotient/orc/blob/master/vic/seven_seg_official.asm.
+To see more assembly check out https://github.com/vtotient/orc.